The Adventure Takes Flight: Summer 2017

 EARL WOMACK: COVER ARTIST

-Inspired by Highlights, Saturday mornings, and the unknown extreme sport Cloud Hunting, ACTIVITI 8's U U R L is among Connecticut's stable of skilled artist.
+Inspired by Highlights, Saturday mornings, and the unknown extreme sport Cloud Hunting, ACTIVITI 8's U U R L is among Connecticut's stable of skilled artists.
 He executes illustrations with a focus on story first, adept in both traditional and digital techniques.
 U U R L's work captures an awesome amount of motion and energy.

 The Gibbs Sisters met East Coast-based Earl Womack at Long Beach Comic-Con and have been Team UURL GREYY ever since.
 When Earl surprised them with BOMB fan art for their then-online comic web series, Fashion Forward, they knew the three of them shared some sort of six-legged spirit animal.
 Earl created the fun horse & carriage scene for E.J.
 Whitaker and solidified himself as its cover artist.
 He is a stealth ninja of a figure but look up in the sky on a clear night and you might see him shooting past Venus or moonwalking during an eclipse.

 Mark holds a BFA in Animation and Entertainment Art from Cal State Fullerton.
 His experience in art as a